CUTE AS BUTTON-Desk Name Tag

 The Steps

-Cut cardboard down to the size needed.
-Ours came from a box of eggs we had.
+1. Cut the cardboard down to the size needed.

-Paint the cardboard in your color of choice.
+2. Paint the cardboard in your color of choice and let it dry for about five minutes.
 (Optional: lay down a table cover/newspaper to protect your workspace.)

 Micah chose the blues and greens.
 He also chose Mom and Naomi to complete this without him.
-It was too close to the homework he was assigned LOL = )
+It was too similar to the homework he was assigned LOL = )

-Matthias had NO problem joining us and helping out.
+My three-year-old had no problem helping out.
 He did so well.

 That’s it!